aibarrola/MockSimon/README.md

 * [X] Allows user to repeat a sequence after the device creates a series of lights
 * [X] Incorporated light-emitting diode to display the sequence
+* [X] The pattern gets longer every time the player successfully repeats the pattern

 ## Notes
 Final project for CmpE 30 class